Practical Ethics and Responsibility Competition

 3. Reasonable travel costs may be reimbursed for UK-based debate participants if necessary.

-4. Accommodation costs may be reimbursed for UK-based debate participants if accommodation is required on the preceding Monday night due to length of journey, at the discretion of the Oxford Uehiro Centre.
-Please discuss with the Centre in advance of any booking.
+4. Accommodation costs may be reimbursed for UK-based debate participants if accommodation is required on the preceding Monday night due to length of journey, at the discretion of the Uehiro Oxford Institute.
+Please discuss with the Institute in advance of any booking.

 5. Debate winners will receive a cash prize of £250 as a team.
 The second placed team will receive £150 as a team, and the third placed team will receive £50 as a team.
 Prizes will be paid directly to the winning schools.

-6. The judging panel will be comprised of researchers from the Oxford Uehiro Centre for Practical Ethics and special guests.
+6. The judging panel will be comprised of researchers from the Uehiro Oxford Institute and special guests.

 7. The judges’ decision is final.

 8. Videos and photographs may be taken during the event, for marketing and communications purposes.
-Images may be used in the Centre’s annual report.
+Images may be used in the Institute's promotional materials, such as the annual report, social media and website entries.